litmuschaos/v1-litmus-docs/docs/kubelet-service-kill.md

 ### Watch Chaos progress

-- Setting up a watch of the CPU consumed by nodes in the Kubernetes Cluster

-  `watch kubectl top nodes`
+- Setting up a watch over the nodes getting not schedulable in the Kubernetes Cluster `watch kubectl nodes`

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the CPU hog, once the experiment (job) is completed.
+- Check whether the application is resilient after the kubelet service kill, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-node-cpu-hog -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-kubelet-service-kill -n <application-namespace>`

-## Node Cpu Hog Demo [TODO]
+## Kubelet Service Kill Demo [TODO]

 - A sample recording of this experiment execution is provided here.